cyndis/qmlrs/README.md

 …with certain limitations.
 The library should be safe (as in not `unsafe`) to use, but no promises at this time.
 Reviews of the code would be welcome.

+## News

+See the [Changelog](./CHANGELOG.md) for the version history and what's waiting in master to be released.

 ## Requirements

 The library consists of a Rust part and a C++ part.
 The C++ part will be compiled automatically